What is the Cost of Goods Sold?

 Once you have saved your Settings here, head on over to your Payouts list and click review on a payout to review the Cost of Goods Sold entry.
 Expand the Cost Of Goods Sold entry and you will see that the number and cost of items sold now show:

-If you do not see any cost information in your payout when you review it, click the 'refresh' link for that payout, this will force A2X to apply the newly uploaded costs and settings to this payout.
+If you do not see any cost information in your payout when you review it, click the '...' link for that payout and click 'Refresh', this will force A2X to apply the newly uploaded costs and settings to this payout.

 Reviewing and Sending COGS invoices to your accounting system

 After you enable COGS in the A2X settings, upload your costs and configure your asset and expense accounts, you will need to refresh any old payout periods that you wish to calculate the COGS data for.
-You can do this on a single payout by clicking the Refresh link, or use the bulk tools (click the little Actions menu) to refresh multiple payout periods at once.
+You can do this on a single payout by clicking the Refresh link or using the bulk tools (click the little Actions menu) to refresh multiple payout periods at once.

 As each Payout is processed, the quantity of product sold is calculated and the cost value of the product is totaled into invoices in the same way as the sales and fees.